why1249/TorchOpt/README.md

 ## Overview

-TorchOpt is a lightweight, extensible framework for optimization algorithms built on PyTorch.
+TorchOptLib is a lightweight, extensible framework for optimization algorithms built on PyTorch.
 It provides:

 - A collection of classic benchmark functions for testing optimization algorithms
 - Easy-to-extend base classes for creating custom optimization algorithms